Sonic Acts: Turn of the century (1999–2009)

-In 1999, the festival moved from August to 23 December and expanded to include new events, such as a four-hour boat trip along the IJ to various venues including Paradiso.
+In 1999, the Sonic Acts festival moved from August to December 23, and expanded to include new events, such as a four-hour boat trip along the IJ to various venues including Paradiso.
 That year's theme was the work of Italian composer Claudio Monteverdi.
 Since 2001, each edition of the festival has had its own theme.

 In the early 2000s, Sonic Acts shifted its focus to digital art and its historical context.
 Under the name Sonic Light, the ninth edition of Sonic Acts was devoted to "the shaping in time of light and colour in a way which is comparable to the way sound is shaped into music".
 The festival featured projections by the late German-American filmmaker Oskar Fischinger and Japanese artist Yasunao Tone, as well as Dutch artist Joost Rekveld, who presented a history of abstract animation and light art.
 Sonic Light also featured American composer Maryanne Amacher, avant-garde musician Francisco López, Japanese composer Ikue Mori, and Canadian electronic musician Venetian Snares.

 In 2004, Sonic Acts held its tenth edition, titled Unsorted, which explored emerging art forms rooted in the idea of an information society, featuring artists from labels including Raster-Noton and Touch and drawing inspiration from the breakcore scene.
 Performing artists included Carl Michael von Hausswolff, Jon Wozencroft, Philip Jeck, BJ Nilsen, Fennesz, Chris Watson and Sickboy.
 The exhibition showcased the work of artists including Driessens & Verstappen, Lia, and JODI (Joan Heemskerk and Dirk Paesmans, whose practices involved the early internet era and its culture).

 The following edition, titled The Anthology of Computer Art, was held from 23 to 26 February 2006 in Paradiso and De Balie.
 It focused on the history of computer art and described itself as "a tribute to the work of the early pioneers".
 The festival featured a keynote by curator Jasia Reichardt (known for organising the exhibition Cybernetic Serendipity (1968)) as well as talks by Frieder Nake, Lillian Schwartz, and Curtis Roads, a presentation by interactive artist Golan Levin, and an audio-visual performance by the Austrian collective Granular Synthesis.

 In 2008, the twelfth edition of the festival explored the theme of The Cinematic Experience, addressing how "recent technological developments in digitalisation, higher definition imagery and sound, ever-faster communication networks and new types of portable video players make it necessary to re-address the question of what cinema actually is."
 This edition featured Signal—the trio consisting of Frank Bretschneider, Carsten Nicolai, and Raster-Noton founder Olaf Bender—as well as Ken Jacobs, Erkki Huhtamo, and Hildur Guðnadóttir.